21 tips for building an email list from scratch

 Don’t stop there.
 Every visitor will look for your subscription form in a different place.
 So optimize your entire website for subscribers.

-Here’s how we do that on the Kajabi website:
+Here’s an example of how we do this on the Kajabi website:

 Exit intent pop-up when you leave the site